New Kung Fu Cult Master 2

-New Kung Fu Cult Master 2 is a 2022 wuxia film directed by Wong Jing and Keung Kwok-man adapted from Louis Cha's novel The Heaven Sword and Dragon Saber.
-A Hong Kong-Chinese co-production, the film stars Raymond Lam, Janice Man, Yun Qianqian, and Sabrina Qiu.
-It is the sequel to New Kung Fu Cult Master 1.
+New Kung Fu Cult Master 2 is a 2022 wuxia film loosely adapted from the novel The Heaven Sword and Dragon Saber by Jin Yong and a sequel to New Kung Fu Cult Master 1, which was released earlier in the same year.
+A Hong Kong-Chinese co-production, the film was directed by Wong Jing and Venus Keung, starring Raymond Lam, Janice Man, Yun Qianqian, and Sabrina Qiu.
 The film was released on streaming platforms in China on 3 February 2022, while it was theatrically released in Singapore on 12 February 2022.